 - Please arrive to your departure point at the scheduled time with all traveling relatives and luggage.

-- A UNHCR staff will be present at the departure point to check you in, verify your identity and provide any needed information.
+- A UNHCR staff member will be present at the departure point to check you in, verify your identity and provide any needed information.

 - UNHCR staff will additionally be present at the Jaber Border to support you through the immigration formalities and answer any questions you may have.